Company Core Values - Defined With 5 Inspiring Examples

 The Importance of Core Values

-Core values benefit employers and employees through all levels of an organization.
+Core values benefit employers and employees at all levels of an organization.
 How employees feel drives their performance.
 When employees are purpose-driven, they perform better, are more highly engaged, and demonstrate stronger resilience.

 Companies with a high sense of purpose saw their brand value increase 175% over the past 12 years.
 This is compared to just 70% for brands with a low sense of purpose.